Scholastic Lutheran Christology: Twofold state of Christ

 But here, again, the two confessions differ very considerably.
 First as to the descent into Hades.
-The Scholastic Lutherans (see: Lutheran High orthodoxy, 1600–1685) regarded it as a triumph over Hell, and made it the first stage of exaltation; while the Reformed divines viewed it as the last stage of the state of humiliation.
+The Scholastic Lutherans, particularly during the era of High Orthodoxy from 1600 to 1685, regarded it as a triumph over Hell and made it the first stage of exaltation; while the Reformed divines viewed it as the last stage of the state of humiliation.
 It may be viewed as the turning-point from the one state to the other, and thus belonging to both.
 Secondly, the Lutheran Confessions of the Book of Concord refer the two states only to the human nature of Christ, regarding the divine as not susceptible of any humiliation or exaltation.

 The Reformed divines refer them to both natures; so that Christ's human nature was in a state of humiliation as compared with its future exaltation, and his divine nature was in the state of humiliation as to its external manifestation (ratione occultationis).
 With them, the incarnation itself is the beginning of the state of humiliation, while the Book of Concord excludes the incarnation from the humiliation.

-Finally, the Scholastic Lutherans regard the humiliation only as a partial concealment of the actual use (Gk. krypsis chreseos) of the divine attributes by the incarnate Logos.
+Finally, the Scholastic Lutherans regarded the humiliation as only a partial concealment of the actual use (Gk. krypsis chreseos) of the divine attributes by the incarnate Logos.

 The threefold office of Christ

 The threefold office or function of Christ was first presented by Eusebius of Caesarea.
-The theologians who followed Luther and Melanchthon down to the middle of the seventeenth century treat Christ's saving work under the two heads of king and priest.
-Calvin, in the first edition of his Institutes of the Christian Religion (1536), did the same, and it was not till the third edition (1559) and the Genevan Catechism that he fully presented the three offices.
+The theologians who followed Martin Luther and Melanchthon down to the middle of the seventeenth century treated Christ's saving work under the two heads of king and priest.
+John Calvin, in the first edition of his Institutes of the Christian Religion (1536), did the same, and it was not until the third edition (1559) and the Genevan Catechism that he fully presented the three offices.
 This convenient threefold division of the office of Christ was used by the theologians of both confessions during the seventeenth century.
 Ernesti opposed it, but Schleiermacher restored it.